Board of Directors

 Virginia Lodge of Nashville, Tenn. is currently CEO of FSI Inc., a position she has held since 2012.
 Prior to this, she served as commissioner of the Tennessee Department of Human Services from 2003 to 2011.
 She was the executive director for Kids Voting of Middle Tennessee from 1994 to 1999.
 During her entire career, Ms. Lodge worked on a number of political campaigns.
 Her term expires May 18, 2019.

 Peter Mahurin of Bowling Green, Ky., is chairman of Hilliard Lyons Financial Services, a position he has held since 2008.
-Mahurin also serves as a board member for Houchens Industries, Albany Bancorp, Cecilian Bancorp, Gray Construction, Jackson Financial and the Governors Scholars of Kentucky.
+Mahurin also serves as a board member for Houchens Industries, Albany Bancorp, Cecilian Bancorp, Gray Construction, and Jackson Financial.
 Prior to joining Hilliard Lyons in 1968, Mahurin was a high school math and science teacher.
 His term expires May 18, 2016.

-Michael McWherter of Jackson, Tenn., is owner and president of Central Distributors Co. and Volunteer Distributing Co., Tennessee-based beverage distribution companies.
+Michael McWherter of Jackson, Tenn., is owner and president of Central Distributors Inc. and Volunteer Distributing Co., Tennessee-based beverage distribution companies.
 McWherter previously practiced law in Nashville, Tenn., and clerked for the Tennessee Supreme Court.
-He also serves on the board of directors of First State Bank of Union City, Tenn.
-McWherter resigned from the board of the Jackson Energy Authority in Jackson, Tenn., in January 2013.
+He also serves on the board of directors of The McWherter Institute, an entrepreneurial student program at the University of Tennessee at Martin, and as Chairman of The McWherter Foundation created by Governor Ned Ray McWherter.
+He resigned from the Jackson Energy Authority board of directors in Jackson, Tenn. in January 2013.
 His term expires May 18, 2016.

 Eric Satz of Nashville, Tenn., serves as a managing member of the Tennessee Community Ventures Fund (TNCV), a company he co-founded in 2009, and is executive chairman to three TNCV portfolio companies.
 From 2010 to 2014, he served as investor, advisor, and vice president of business development for Panopto Inc. He co-founded and was CEO of Plumgood Food from 2004 to 2008.
 His term expires May 18, 2018.